Windows DriveStrike Mass Deployment Guide

 Step 3: Test your deployment

-After you confirm the machine installed correctly, you can uninstall DriveStrike from the machine and delete the device and device owner objects from the DriveStrike Dashboard.
+After you confirm the machine installed correctly, you can uninstall DriveStrike from the machine and delete the device from the DriveStrike website.

 Next, you may wish to push the DriveStrike installer to a test machine (or VM) via your preferred application deployment mechanism, to confirm the software delivery channel.